 The name Smyrna means "myrrh," which is a resin obtained from the Commiphora myrrha tree.
 Myrrh was a critical ingredient used to embalm bodies because one of its major properties was its ability to retard the putrefaction of dead flesh.
 This type of embalming was used in Egypt and Judea.
 Myrrh is often remembered as one of the three gifts the Magi gave to Jesus after he was born.

 The city was known for its schools of science and medicine.
 It boasted of, on the slope of Mount Pagus, a theater that could seat up to 20,000 spectators.
 The city also celebrated Olympian games that were very popular with the local populace.

-On the ground floor of Ephesus' marketplace (Agora) existed twenty-eight businesses, all of which faced toward the north.
+On the ground floor of the marketplace (Agora) in Smyrna existed twenty-eight businesses, all of which faced toward the north.
 The market's second floor contained rows of columns between which galleries existed.
 As such, the Agora was the largest marketplace in the ancient world.